inclusive-design/adaptive-palette/docs/IndicatorLabelLookup.md

    | `description` | `Adjectival` |

 2. **Live Model Query (Ollama)**
    Acts as a fallback for combinations missing from the table.
-It is disabled by default but can be enabled in `public/config.json` via `indicatorLabelLookup.useModelQueryFallback`.
+It can be enabled or disabled in `public/config.json` via `indicatorLabelLookup.useModelQueryFallback`.
 This feature requires the user's device to be running Ollama.